Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 David Copperfield (1935, UK), 133 minutes, D: George Cukor

 The definitive Hollywood/UK film adaptation of the 1850 Charles Dickens novel, the first and possibly the best of all film versions of Dickens' works.
 It was the story of young David Copperfield's (Freddie Bartholomew/Frank Lawton) growth to manhood in 19th century England.
 He lived an idyllic life at first with his recently widowed mother (Elizabeth Allan) and his nurse until his mother married the despicable and mean Mr. Murdstone (Basil Rathbone).
 When she died while he was away at boarding school, the orphaned David was forced to return home and go to work in his stepfather's sweat-shop warehouse under grim child labor conditions.
 He ran away to Dover to his eccentric Aunt Betsey (Edna May Oliver) and eventually survived all his trials to become an author, who eventually married his childhood sweetheart Agnes (Madge Evans).
 With unforgettably colorful secondary characterizations, especially the impoverished but philosophical Micawber (W. C. Fields) and villainous Uriah Heep (Roland Young).

 The Informer (1935), 91 minutes, D: John Ford

 One of John Ford's greatest films, an Academy-Award winner based on the novel by Liam O'Flaherty.
-A profound study of life in 1922 Ireland, during the time of the violent Irish Sinn Fein civil rebellion.
-Gypo Nolan (Victor McLaglen), a big, slow-minded, hard-drinking Irish Dubliner, commits the ultimate traitorous act by revealing the identity and betraying his former IRA leader and friend Frankie McPhillip (Wallace Ford) in order to collect a twenty pound reward from the British - money he hopes will pay for passage to America.
-Thereby, he begins a downward spiral, especially after his friend dies in custody.
-He is regretful, devastated and tormented by his decision and his conscience, drinks away his reward money, and is the object of revenge by the IRA.
+This profound expressionistic study of life in 1922 Dublin, Ireland was during the time of the violent Irish Sinn Fein civil rebellion.
+Gypo Nolan (Best Actor-winning Victor McLaglen), a big, slow-minded, hard-drinking Irish Dubliner, had been ejected from the IRA for refusing to shoot a deserter.
+Unemployed, he committed the ultimate traitorous act by revealing the identity and betraying his IRA leader and friend Frankie McPhillip (Wallace Ford) in order to collect a twenty pound reward from the hated British Black and Tans - money he hoped would pay for passage to America.
+Thereby, he began a downward spiral, especially after his friend died in custody.
+He was regretful, devastated and tormented by his decision and his conscience, drank away his reward money, and was put on trial (where he falsely accused Peter Mulligan (Donald Meek)) and became the object of revenge by the IRA.

 Les Misérables (1935), 108 minutes, D: Richard Boleslawski